Huhoi/DLD-479/README.md

 # How to Run
 - Have emulator running
-- Run start.py in DLD
+- Run ***startDLD.py*** in DLD (NOT start.py in droidbot)
+- Ctrl + C to cancel whenver.
+As of right now it runs indefinitely I think
+- Output should be in "DLD/output" (Need to change this later when running for multiple APK's)